HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 Every implementation of a flow component needs to provide the information about its supported topic or dataset entity.

 The `find` method has already been introduced in the [stack explanation](#stack).
+It is named to the verb of the component and therefore varies between the different flow components.
 It needs to be pre-implemented to chain as described so a portal developer does not need to implement it.
 The portal developer still needs to be able to override its implementation as this method is controlling the processing flow through the stack.